 Butterflies have two sets of wings, which they use for flight, courtship displays, avoiding predators, and regulating body temperature.
 The arrangement of wing markings are one of the primary tools in butterfly identification.
 All butterflies possess a long, coiled proboscis they use to suck liquids from flowers, rotting fruit, dung, sap from wounded plants, or water from a convenient puddle (such activity being known as "puddling").
 If you are ever fortunate enough to have a butterfly land on your skin and investigate with its tongue, you'll be startled to find it's like being poked with a tiny, sharp stick.

-I followed the tiger swallowtail pictured at right for an hour as she tirelessly fed on nectar in a great big patch of yellow flowers.
-Swallowtails are almost always beating their wings for balance while they hang from flower blossoms (the photo at right is rotated 90 degrees for clarity.)
-In those days I shot only available light, and consider myself extremely fortunate to have captured some good shots of this majestic and energetic butterfly.
+I followed the tiger swallowtail pictured at right for an hour as she tirelessly fed on nectar.
+Swallowtails are almost always beating their wings for balance while they hang from flower blossoms.
+I shot only available light, and consider myself extremely fortunate to have captured some shots of this energetic butterfly.

 Eastern Tiger Swallowtail